 - Pin-set exports and imports (i.e. useful when moving data to a new cluster)

 - Clusters can grow (new peers can be added) and decrease (peers can be removed) without need of downtime.

-- The IPFS-proxy endpoint allows to drop-in cluster in place of the ipfs API.
-Some requests (like pin/add) are transmuted into cluster-pin requests.
+- IPFS-proxy, and HTTP endpoint allows to drop-in IPFS Cluster in place of the ipfs API.
+Some requests are intercepted and trigger cluster operations (like pin/add).

 - Runs independently from IPFS, using the go-ipfs API (usually on tcp/5001) to control the IPFS daemon.

 - Extensive, up to date documentation and guides, including documentation focused on production deployments of IPFS and IPFS Cluster.

 These are the currently observed main problems and things lacking in IPFS Cluster (from what people expect).
 Be sure to check our Roadmap to see how and when we are planning to address them:

 - As of now, IPFS Cluster does not support collaborative pinning with random individuals subscribing to a pinset and thus contributing their disk space to store interesting data.

 - Tested with 10 cluster peers on a global setup:

 - Tested with 5 cluster peers on a regional setup